Resources For My Patterns

 What happened to the other patterns?

-I started writing patterns in 2009 and released several hundred patterns and a dozen books.
-In the summer of 2022, I realized that trying to keep hundreds and hundreds of patterns up to date was just too overwhelming.
-I couldn’t do that and still release new things.
-So I took my old patterns down so I could keep doing new things.
+I started writing patterns in 2009 and spent the next few years releasing several hundred patterns and a dozen books.
+But by the summer of 2022, I realized that trying to keep hundreds of patterns up to date (and up to my current standard of pattern writing) was kind of overwhelming.
+I couldn’t do it and still release new things.
+So I took my old patterns down so I could keep doing new work.

 What’s up with affiliate links?

 Some of the links to amazon on this website are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 (That’s their weird sentence that they make me say in exactly those words.
 I think it sounds sort of robot army-ish, but hey, their program their rules.)

 Full disclosure, amazon is garbage.
 We all know that.
 But it is also convenient and makes life easier for a lot of folks.
 So, amazon links are affiliate links, because if I’m going to send traffic their way, I’m damn sure going to get back the couple of cents they’ll give me for doing that.

 If you don’t want to buy stuff on amazon, that’s great!
 I encourage you to search out similar things from your local stores.
 But it’s the best way I’ve found to get the most information to the most people in as convenient a way as possible.
 So I’m going to include them.
 But I am always in favor of finding an alternative if that’s an option for you.